 If the fulltime offer is extended after January 1, 2021

 Job offer expiration dates for internship offers

 January 8, 2021 is the first date an internship offer can be extended to a Fuqua first year student

 If the offer is extended to a first year student March 1, 2021 or later

 If your company policies or business practices vary significantly from these timelines, please discuss this matter with your Sector Manager, preferably before offers are extended to Fuqua students.

-In support of Duke Sustainability, employers should refrain from bringing large quantities of giveaway items to all students attending their employer presentation, office hours, or recruiting forum.
-This policy includes logo merchandise and company products, and applies to any employer conducting school-facilitated recruiting on Fuqua’s campus or at a nearby location such as the Washington Duke Inn.
+In support of Duke Sustainability, employers should refrain from bringing large quantities of giveaway items to distribute to students attending their employer presentation, office hours, or other recruiting events.
+This includes logo merchandise and company products, and applies to any employer conducting school-facilitated recruiting on Fuqua’s campus or at a nearby location such as the Washington Duke Inn.
 As an alternative, a company may bring a few products to display or conduct a raffle-style giveaway for a few attendees.
 We recognize many recruiters view these giveaways as visible ways to demonstrate commitment to Duke recruiting and to showcase the company and its products.
 Yet packaging, shipping, and distribution – which are necessary to make the giveaways possible – consume natural resources and create waste when extra products are left after the event.